Codex-devteam/Mongo-Tutorial/README.md

 - Get the url
 - Replace username and password with the password and username that you added in the db access
 - Replace db name with the db name that added while creating collection
-- Then you go your url
+- Then you get your url

 ## How to use mongo db